Providing non-dilutive capital to restaurant brands.

 among the first companies to create a diversified restaurant investment platform utilizing a proven royalty investment model.

-The U.S. QSR / FCR market alone exceeds $480 billion, yet the entire restaurant sector lacks a specialized royalty-focused investment platform providing non-dilutive capital to the restaurant industry.
+The U.S. restaurant market is $800B+, projected to be over $1.4T in 2031⁽¹⁾, yet the entire sector lacks a specialized, royalty-focused investment platform providing non-dilutive capital to the restaurant industry.

-Led by experienced professionals with deep knowledge of restaurants and capital markets capable of expertly sourcing, evaluating, negotiating, and monitoring royalty acquisition opportunities.
+Management and Board comprised of experienced professionals with deep knowledge of restaurant operations, royalties, and capital markets, capable of expertly sourcing, evaluating, negotiating, and monitoring royalty acquisition opportunities.

 VALIDATED INVESTMENT MODEL

-Royalties as an asset class have proven successful, delivering consistent and attractive returns in sectors such as oil and gas (Topaz Energy), mining (Franco-Nevada), and pharma (Royalty Pharma).
+Royalties as an asset class have proven successful, delivering consistent and attractive returns in sectors such as pharmaceuticals (DRI Healthcare), entertainment (ICM Crescendo Music Royalty Fund), sustainability, (CVW Sustainable Royalties), oil & gas (Atlas Energy), and mining (Franco-Nevada).

 New royalty streams add revenue, not overhead, enabling efficient and profitable growth.
 High-margin structure enhances free cash flow yield and investor returns.
 Post-transaction responsibilities primarily consist of streamlined royalty payment administration.